-Furthermore, social mobility varies with the factor of origin outside Spain.
-Adult children born abroad have lower upward social mobility (26%) and higher downward mobility (42%) compared to others in their class of origin (see book pp. 85-88).
+Furthermore, social mobility varies with the factor There is no of origin outside Spain.
+Adult children born abroad distinction have lower upward social mobility (26%) and between Catalan higher downward mobility (42%) compared to others in their class of origin (see book pp. 85-88).